 To request access to a record maintained by the Division of Criminal Justice Services pursuant to the New York State Freedom of Information Law (FOIL), you must make your request in writing.
 Please be as specific as possible in describing the record(s) in which you are interested.

 Within five business days of the receipt of a written request, we will send a written acknowledgement that we have received the request.
-Please send your inquiry via land mail, FAX or e-mail to:
+Please send your inquiry using one of the following methods:

 Records Access Office

 NYS Division of Criminal Justice Services

 Albany, New York 12210

 FAX: (518) 457-2416

 Records will be provided by either land mail or e-mail.
 Upon request, records will be made available for inspection or copying at the Division Offices at above address between 9 a.m. and 4 p.m.
 Monday through Friday.
 Appointments are required.

 FOIL appeals may be submitted by e-mail to firstname.lastname@example.org or land mail to:

 Subject Matter Listing of Records